ANRhine/PyTorch_Tutorial/README.md

 This is a PyTorch Tutorial.

-All examples come from [Morvanzhou's tutorial page](https://morvanzhou.github.io/tutorials/).
+Some examples come from [Morvanzhou's tutorial page](https://morvanzhou.github.io/tutorials/).

-Dependencies:
+And other examples come from web.

+**Dependencies:**

 Python: 3.5